bharathvaj-ganesan/bharathvaj-ganesan/README.md

-### Hi 👋, I'm Bharath
+### Hey 👋, I’m Bharath.

-I'm a passionate, self-taught Software Engineer from [India](https://en.wikipedia.org/wiki/India) who loves working mainly on the JavaScript/Typescript stack.
-In my leisure time, I love to explore new technologies and contribute to open source projects.
-Currently, I'm a Principal Engineer working on AI Platform and Artifical Intelligence (Gen AI) @ [Chargebee](https://www.chargebee.com/).
-Previous worked on UI Platform, Checkout, PLG Teams @Chargebee
+I'm a software engineer and engineering leader with 6+ years of experience building and scaling products across startups and enterprise.

+Currently leading AI initiatives at [Chargebee](https://www.chargebee.com/), I’ve worked on AI Agents, Copilot, and internal productivity tools.
+I’m big on engineering craftsmanship, improving developer experience, and sharing what I learn with the community here.

 Blog - [bharathvaj.com](https://bharathvaj.com/)